Developmental Dysplasia of the Hip Risk Factors

-What are the risk factors associated with Developmental Dysplasia of the Hip?
+What are the Developmental Dysplasia of the Hip risk factors?

 1. Breech positioning:

-- What are the Risk Factors of Developmental Dysplasia of the Hip Prenatal positioning is strongly associated with DDH.
+- Prenatal positioning is strongly associated with DDH.

 - The breech effect is most notable when the knees are extended, with an incidence of 20% seen for a single or frank breech.